 The strength of this way of feeling through life will allow you to override your mind.
 You’ll be able to lean on yourself and trust your decisions, even if your mind says they’re irrational.
 You’ve learned to trust and navigate the deeper current.

-Reflect on your path as often as possible.
+Listen to your heart and reflect on your path as often as possible.
 Your decisions may look like a smattering of stars dotting the sky, but after a while, you’ll be able to build constellations out of your own life.